 I realize that I am not in control.
 We don’t get much say in where we live or when we move.
 Deployments and TDYS and special tasks pop up suddenly and interfere with plans, with our lives.
 We can only adapt, stay positive, and pray.

 My children appreciate their experiences, even with its ups and downs.
 For us, it’s just life.

 Goodbyes can be very sad and scary.

 We’re due for another deployment this year.

-PCS time can be exhausting and stressful.
+PCS time can be exhausting and stressful for all of us.